TelepathicGrunt/RepurposedStructures/README.md

 - 5 new Witch Huts types
 - A Nether themed Ocean Ruins
 - A Nether themed End City
-- A Nether Strongholds
+- A Nether Stronghold
-- Stonebrick Strongholds (replaces vanilla Strongholds by default as these are larger and Silverfish infested)
-- Giant boulders (sometimes with ores if lucky) for Giant Tree/Spruce Taiga Hills biomes
-- Tiny boulders added to Taiga Mountain biomes
 - 5 new Desert Well variations were made for other biomes
 </details>
 <br/>
 <br/>

 If you have trouble finding one of these structures, just start typing `/locate repu` into the chat and you should see my structures pop up!
-For example, typing `/locate repurposed_structures:stronghold_stonebrick` will find the closest RS's Stonebrick Stronghold to your location. :) All structures can be found easily from anywhere!
+For example, typing `/locate repurposed_structures:mansion_birch` will find the closest RS's Birch Mansion to your location. :) All structures can be found easily from anywhere!
 <br/>
 <br/>